Annajanska, the Bolshevik Empress: Plot

 General Strammfest, whose family has served the Panjandrums of Beotia for 700 years is unhappy about working for the new, very unstable, revolutionary government.
-He can't make up his mind whether to send his reports to the provisional government or one of the competing factions: "Maximillianists" or the "Oppidoshavians".
+He can't make up his mind whether to send his reports to the provisional government or one of the competing namely "Maximillianists" or the "Oppidoshavians".
 He hopes to restore the old regime.
 He soon learns that Grand Duchess Annajanska, the beautiful daughter of the Panjandrum, has escaped from the palace to which the royal family have been confined.
 Reports state that she has eloped with an officer.
-Who is this man and what are their plans?
+There is a mystery about the identity and plans of this officer.

 News arrives that the Duchess has been captured, but not her lover.
 Annajanska enters, adopting the haughty air of a princess.
 The general questions her about the elopement, but she denies it ever happened.
-The General is concerned that her lover intends to start his own faction, but what is it?
+The General is concerned that her lover intends to start his own faction, but wonders what it might stand for.
 Annajanska asks to speak to him in private, but he refuses.
 She contemptuously ignores him, produces a revolver, and forces everyone else to leave at gunpoint.
 She tells the General to abandon his counter-revolutionary dreams.
 She wants no more Panjandrums.
 Attachment to the old regime is just keeping the people in thralldom.
 He should work for their liberation.
 Strammfest argues that revolutions typically create more oppression, not less.
 The Duchess says that the people will have to be forced to be free.
 New leaders will arise who will push things forward.
 She wants a new energy to be unleashed, saying "I am for anything that will make the world less like a prison and more like a circus."
 She would happily appear on stage as the "Bolshevik Empress".
-As for suggestion that she eloped with an officer - she opens her cloak to reveal a military uniform underneath.
+Finally, the mystery of the officer she eloped with is resolved as she opens her cloak to reveal a military uniform underneath.
 She is the mystery officer herself.